notaryproject/specifications/specs/trust-store-trust-policy.md

 #### Timestamp Countersignature Verification details

  Sufficient and necessary conditions to trigger timestamp countersignature verification:
+  - At least one certificate in the signing certificate chain has expired at the time of verification.
   - The signing scheme is [`notary.x509`](./signing-scheme.md/#notaryx509).
   - The unsigned attribute `Timestamp Signature` is present.
   - The `authenticTimestamp` under `signatureVerification` of trust policy is NOT marked as `skip`.
-  - The `timestampVerification` of trust policy is present.
+  - The `timestampVerification` of trust policy is present and the `enable` field is set to `true`.
-  - At least one certificate in the signing certificate chain has expired at the time of verification.

  Timestamp countersignature verification is a multi step process performs the following validations
   - integrity (timestamp token is unaltered, countersignature is not corrupted)
   - authenticity (the timestamp token is really from the TSA that claims to have signed it)